avniproject/avni-canned-reports/README.md

 Setting up the app this way will allow avni-server running in development mode to recognise the user.

 ### Production
-This app is expected to be run in
+This app is expected to be run as part of [avni-webapp](https://github.com/avniproject/avni-webapp/).
+It is installed as an npm package there and integrated into the Avni ecosystem.
+Many facilities such as the login page etc, are part of avni-webapp.

 ### `yarn build`